SkwarczynskiP/Metric-Converter/README.md

-Welcome to the Metric Conveter!
+Welcome to the Metric Converter!
 Please input your query.
 Valid query options are as followed:

 km-mi, mi-km,